Eli Barkai

-Eli Barkai is a professor of physics at Bar-Ilan University, located in Ramat-Gan, Israel.
+Eli Barkai (Hebrew: אלי ברקאי) is a professor of physics at Bar-Ilan University, located in Ramat-Gan, Israel.

 Education

 Barkai studied physics in Tel Aviv University, completing his Ph.D. in 1998.
 He then joined Bob Silbey at MIT for his post-doctoral studies.
 In 2002 he joined the faculty of Notre Dame University and in 2004 returned to Israel to Bar Ilan University where he became a full professor in 2010.